Michigan–Ohio State football rivalry: Present day and national titles (2019–present)

 In 2023, both teams came in undefeated for the second consecutive season.
-No. 3 Michigan was without coach Harbaugh after accepting a three-game suspension to conclude the regular season (imposed by the Big Ten in response to an ongoing NCAA investigation for alleged sign-stealing and impermissible scouting operation by a junior member of the coaching staff).
+No. 3 Michigan was without coach Harbaugh after receiving a three-game suspension imposed by the Big Ten in response to an ongoing NCAA investigation for alleged sign-stealing and impermissible scouting operation by a junior member of the coaching staff.
 Sherrone Moore was the acting head coach for this game.

-Michigan won the 2023 matchup by a final score of 30–24.
+Michigan won, 30–24.
 This marked the first three-game win streak for Michigan in the rivalry since 1995 to 1997.
-Even though Moore was acting head coach for the win, the game was credited to Harbaugh's record.
 Following the game, Michigan went on to finish with a perfect 15-0 record and win the program's first national championship since 1997.
 The 2023 matchup drew viewership surpassing its record-breaking audience from the previous season, averaging over 19.1 million and peaking at 22.9 million.